What happens during a food hygiene inspection?

 - exclude any food handler from working if they are suffering from a food-borne illness or infectious disease

-- prosecution can also lead to a person being banned from running a food business in the future and/or the prohibition of a process and/or use of premises or equipment.
+For every serious, or persistent breaches of legislation; a food business may be prosecuted which could result in fines or event imprisonment.
+Prosecution can also lead to a person being banned from running a food business in the future and/or the prohibition of a process and/or use of premises or equipment.

 What to do if you receive an improvement notice

-Where formal Notices have been served, the recipient of the Notices (usually be the person registered as the food business operator or owner of the premises) must take immediate steps to comply with the Notice.
+Where formal notices have been served, the recipient of the notices (usually be the person registered as the food business operator or owner of the premises) must take immediate steps to comply with the notice.

 They must keep the EHO up-to-date with any progress and contact us immediately if they are unable to comply with the requirements on the Notice within the specified time period.